QCoDeS/broadbean/README.md

 [ ![PyPI python versions](https://img.shields.io/pypi/pyversions/broadbean.svg) ](https://pypi.python.org/pypi/broadbean/)
 [ ![Build Status Github](https://github.com/QCoDeS/broadbean/workflows/Run%20mypy%20and%20pytest/badge.svg) ](https://github.com/QCoDeS/broadbean/actions?query=workflow%3A%22Run+mypy+and+pytest%22)

-A library for making pulses.
-Supposed to be used with QCoDeS (in particular its Tektronix AWG 5014 driver), but works as standalone.
+A library for making pulses that can be leveraged with QCoDeS (in particular its Tektronix AWG 5014 driver), but also works as standalone.

-The usage is documented in the jupyter notebooks found in the `docs` folder.
+The usage is documented in example notebooks TODO: add link to hosted docs.

 Short description: The broadbean module lets the user compose and manipulate pulse sequences.
 The aim of the module is to reduce pulse